IMTorgOpenDataTools/sec-workflows/README.md

 ```

+## Description of Steps

+TODO

 ## TODO

+* phase-II:automated account discovery
+  - update config/Firm_Account_Info.csv
+  - mod config/Firm_Account_Info.csv: topic-based, incorporate timespans for each topic-title-tag (reporting changes over time)
+  - use tag's name, definition, codification to determine similarity amongst all xbrl tags
+  - determine best fit xbrl tag for specific topic, for any firm
+  - get report filing title for given xbrl tag
-* (not critical) deployment / lsf, grid
-  - tidy not being found
+* deployment / lsf, grid: tidy not being found
-  - how to write stdout,stderr to folder?
-  - job description email notification not sent
-  - ~~email and network drive fixed~~
-* (mostly done) workflow
+* workflow
-  - ~~add logger and change print() to log()~~
-  - ~~only send email on change~~
-  - ~~mock api for tests~~
-  - ~~create test `main.py run` updates~~
-  - ~~validation score~~
   - database.py decompose parts, determine through tests
-  - how does report timespan increase? does it append new, or all-or-nothing?
+  - ~~how does report timespan increase? does it append new, or all-or-nothing?~~ => append new
+* deployment
+  - ~~checklist~~
-* confidence level
+* confidence level: deviation from trend
-  - create for extractor
-  - update worflow
+* report: validation
+  - 10q should be validation '1', note difference between validation of 8k
+  - cik 19617, 40729 has only 1 time period record
 * downloader and extractor
   - add logger to downloader, extractor
-  - replace Filing, Firm, ... automated populating from web via initialization with a `.initialize()` method to do it explicitly
+  - replace Filing, Firm, ... automated populating from web via instantiation with a `.initialize()` method to do it explicitly
 * extractor
-  - taxonomy download
   - Exception: 'NoneType' object is not iterable
   - 10+sec execution: bac
   - bac Loans
-  - confidence
+  - confidence based on steps in process
   - wksheet-2 definitions (website, gaap taxonomy .xml)
-* report:
+* report: schema and automated creation
-  - wksheet-2 definitions (website, gaap taxonomy .xml)
-* automate: create config with topic (ACL) and list of associated xbrl tags (maybe across history of bank filings)
-  - similarity ranking across xbrl tags

 ## References